 June 8, 1999 - Schwarz is convicted of beating Louima, then holding him down while he was being tortured.
 Wiese, Bruder, and Bellomo are acquitted.
 Schwarz is later sentenced to 15 and a half years in prison for perjury.

-March 6, 2000 - In a second trial, Schwarz, Wiese, and Bruder are convicted for conspiring to obstruct justice by covering up the attack.
+March 6, 2000 - In a second trial, Schwarz, Wiese, and Bruder are convicted of conspiring to obstruct justice by covering up the attack.
+On February 28, 2002, the Second Circuit Court of Appeals overturns their convictions.

 September 2002 - Schwarz pleads guilty to perjury and is sentenced to five years in prison.
-He had been scheduled to face a new trial for civil rights violations but agreed to a deal with prosecutors.
+He had been scheduled to face a new trial for civil rights violations but agreed to a deal.

 1999 - New York - Amadou Diallo